Drug Addiction & Treatment Statistics for Orange County California

 Moreover, the data shows the number of deaths caused by drug overdoses is also increasing, so much so that the Orange County Health Care Agency and other authoritative institutions have called out for a solution.
 According to NIDA as well as the OCHCA, residential and outpatient programs have reportedly brought many success stories to the surface.
 There seems to be a consensus that long-term treatment that addresses multiple issues (the addiction itself and any underlying afflictions) has a higher success rate.

-If you or a loved one is suffering from such a condition, your new life can begin with Windward Way.
+If you or a loved one is suffering from such a condition, please don’t hesitate to reach out for help.